Active learning and explicit electrostatics enable accurate modeling of electrolytes: Results and discussion

 \subsubsection{MLIPs training and training set analysis}

-The introduction of LiPF$_6$ into the EC/EMC binary solvent not only drastically increases the diversity of atomic environments but also leads to the formation of long-lived Li$^+$ solvation shells.
-This makes it challenging for AL to comprehensively sample the configurational space within the simulation time accessible to AL-MD, which is comparable to the timescale of Li$^+$ solvation shells transformation~\cite{Hou2021}.
-To mitigate this, we initialized AL-MD trajectories from diverse regions of configurational space, guided by prior knowledge of ionic pair~(IP) types present in the target system~\cite{Hou2021}: contact ionic pairs (CIPs), solvent separated ionic pairs (SSIPs), and aggregates~(AGGs)~(Figure~\ref{fig:lipf6_train_val}~(a)).
-For each CIP and SSIP types, we constructed four configurations, each containing 3 EC, 7 EMC molecules, along with one Li$^+$ and one PF$_6^-$ ion.
-We also generated three AGG configurations, each containing twice the number of species as the CIPs or SSIPs.
-For each generated configuration, we relaxed the cell and atomic positions and performed 500~fs of AIMD in the NVE ensemble with velocities initialized at 300~K. Due to the significantly larger size of AGGs, we initially restricted AL to CIPs and SSIPs.
-Once all AL-MD trajectories remained within the reliable extrapolation threshold (see Section \ref{Methods_AL}), we temporarily paused AL. We then selected configurations from AIMD trajectories of AGGs using the MaxVol algorithm and resumed AL, focusing exclusively on AGGs.
-We applied this pipeline to train a level-20 MTP (MTP$_{20}$); AL converged after 86 iterations, yielding a training set of 6296 configurations.
-This underscores the substantially higher complexity of modeling the electrolyte compared to a salt-free solvent, where the training set contained only about 1000 configurations.
+The main challenge in training an MLIP for LiPF$_6$ solutions in EC/EMC arises from the formation of long-lived Li$^+$ solvation shells~\cite{Hou2021}, which hinder AL from comprehensively sampling the relevant configurational space within the accessible AL-MD timescale.
+To diversify the configurational space explored in AL, we initialized AL-MD trajectories from representative ion pair (IP) structures: contact ion pairs (CIPs), solvent-separated ion pairs (SSIPs), and aggregates (AGGs) (Fig.~\ref{fig:lipf6_train_val}~(a)).
+For each CIP and SSIP type, we constructed four configurations containing 3 EC and 7 EMC molecules, together with one Li$^+$ and one PF$_6^-$ ion.
+AGG configurations were generated analogously but with twice the number of species.
+To select an initial training set, we performed 500~fs AIMD in the NVE ensemble for all IP structures prior to AL. However, because AGG structures are significantly larger, we adopted a two-stage training strategy to reduce computational cost: we first trained the MLIP on CIP and SSIP data only, and introduced AGGs at a later stage.
+For this purpose, we first uniformly sampled ~20 structures from CIP and SSIP AIMD trajectories to train a preliminary MTP.
+Using this model together with the MaxVol algorithm, we selected additional representative configurations from the same trajectories.
+The combined uniformly sampled and MaxVol-selected structures formed the CIP/SSIP training set used to train the initial MTP for the subsequent AL. AL-MD simulations were then initiated from CIP and SSIP configurations only.
+Once all AL-MD trajectories remained within the reliable extrapolation threshold (see Supplementary Information, Section \ref{Methods_AL}), we temporarily paused AL and proceeded to a second sampling stage targeting AGG configurations.
+To this end, we first sampled structures from AGG AIMD trajectories using the MaxVol algorithm, and after that resumed AL with MD initialized exclusively from AGGs.
+This two-stage procedure was used to train a level-20 MTP and converged after 86 AL iterations, yielding a training set of 6296 configurations.
+The large number of iterations and the resulting dataset size highlight the substantially higher complexity of the electrolyte compared to the salt-free solvent, for which the training set contained only 500–1400 configurations.